Hiking is one of the best ways to exercise both your mind and body while also having fun.

 That magical land between Pacifica and Bruno is everything a hiking trail should be.
 Sweeney Ridge is where you get your fill of all the hiking action.
 The whole area is about 5km squared.
 It is covered in shrubs and grassland as it rises to a height of 1, 200.
 To make it even more historic, there are a number of abandoned buildings for you to explore.
 Expect to find a landscape that is endowed with Coyote Bush, California Yerba Santa, and Yellow Bush Lupine.

 Angel Island is the ultimate weekend spot and many people are aware of this fact.
 It is for this reason that the place is always crowded.
 However, the closer you get to the peak of Mount Livermore, the less crowded it becomes.
 At 788 feet, this is the highest point on the island.
 It is also where you get to see what the whole island is all about.
 Don’t forget to carry packed lunch and some snacks.
 There are some very nice picnic tables awaiting you and your mates.

 Distance: 1 mile

-Other than Twin Peaks, the Bernal Height Summit also offers you a great panoramic view of the city.
-At the top of the height, you will have a 360-degree caption of San Francisco in all its glory.
-The Bernal Heights Summit is seen as Twin Peak's competitor and it’s entirely upon you to decide which of the two reigns supreme after you go hiking on both of them.
+Other than Twin Peaks, the Bernal Height Summit offers the best panoramic view of the city.
+At the top of the height, you will have a 360-degree capture of San Francisco in all its glory.
+The Bernal Heights Summit is seen as Twin Peak's competitor, and it’s entirely upon you to decide which of the two reigns supreme.

-Bernal Height Summit is rarely crowded.
-If you detest hiking in crowded places, you will be at peace here.
-Bernal Height Summit is also preferred by people because of its proximity to a couple of shopping centers.
+Bernal Height Summit is rarely crowded--if you detest hiking in crowded places, you will be at peace here!

 Average time: 2hrs